AdobeDocs/campaign-classic.en/help/campaign/using/marketing-campaign-approval.md

 #### Notification content {#notification-content}

 Notification content is defined in a specific template: **[!UICONTROL Notification of validations for the marketing campaign]**.
-This template is saved in the **[!UICONTROL Administration>Campaign management>Technical delivery templates]** folder of the Adobe Campaign tree.
+This template is saved in the **[!UICONTROL Administration > Campaign management > Technical delivery templates]** folder of the Adobe Campaign tree.

 ## Checking and approving deliveries {#checking-and-approving-deliveries}

-Campaign lets you set up approval processes for the main stages of the marketing campaign, in collaborative mode.
+Adobe Campaign lets you set up approval processes for the main stages of the marketing campaign in collaborative mode.

 For direct mail deliveries, Adobe Campaign operators can view the extraction file before it is sent to the router, and if necessary they can change the format and re-launch extraction.
 See [Approving an extraction file](../../campaign/using/marketing-campaign-approval.md#approving-an-extraction-file).

-For each campaign you can approve the delivery target, contents (for more on this, refer to [Approving content](../../campaign/using/marketing-campaign-approval.md#approving-content)), and costs.
+For each campaign you can approve the delivery target, content (see [Approving content](../../campaign/using/marketing-campaign-approval.md#approving-content)), and costs.
 Adobe Campaign operators in charge of approval can be notified by e-mail and can accept or reject approval from the console or via a Web connection.
 See [Approving processes](../../campaign/using/marketing-campaign-approval.md#approving-processes).

 When these validation phases are complete, the delivery can be launched.
 See [Starting a delivery](../../campaign/using/marketing-campaign-deliveries.md#starting-a-delivery).